Israel wildfires: Haifa residents allowed home

 Mayor Yona Yahav said Thursday that 700 homes in the city had been damaged or destroyed, describing the scale of the fire as "unprecedented in Haifa."

 Uri Chobotaro, of the Coast region fire and rescue services, said all the fires in Haifa are now out but there is always the danger of flames reigniting from smoldering embers.
 The fire at Zichron Ya'akov, now extinguished, was definitely arson, according to Chobotaro.

-All major fires in the country are now out or under control, authorities said.
+A new fire broke out Friday afternoon near the Kibbutz Ma'ale Hahamisha, west of Jerusalem near the Nataf region, Jerusalem District Fire Service spokesman Udi Gal told CNN.

+Twenty planes and 30 fire trucks are fighting this new blaze, Gal said.

 Netanyahu says arsonists will be punished